WARRIOR 4k UHD and Blu-ray Review

 Kevin Dunn – Joe Zito

 The video is a 2160p HEVC presentation that may not work too well with movie.
 If you own the Blu-ray, you know that this is a noisy transfer and that noise carries over to the 4k UHD in a big way.
 The problem with doing that is that the higher resolution does improve the picture but makes these issues more noticeable.
 However, the details in the images are stronger and this makes the grittiness of the film stand out more.
 Also, the coloring comes out more in clothing especially.
-The blacks in the movie are very dark and inky when there isn’t any noise.
+The blacks in the movie are very dark and inky when there

 The video is a 1080p AVC presentation that definitely has a much cleaner picture due to the noise being softer.
 There are more instances where the grain naturally makes the movie have that “handheld” look with framing being tighter.
 This makes the details in faces and injuries look sharper because of the abundance of close-ups.
 The colors are have a yellowish hue that keeps the skin tones on the warmer, natural side.
 There are a few times in the brighter scenes where faces can get washed out but these are few and far between.